OCA/sale-workflow/sale_order_type/README.rst

 1. Go to **Sales > Configuration > Sales Orders Types**
 2. Create a new sale order type with all the settings you want
+3. Use the drag handle in the list view to define the priority of the sale order types.
+The first matching type for the current company is used as the default when no partner or context default applies.

 Usage
 =====